CodingZeal/nextjs-example-confirm-server-action/post.md

 This component must be a client component because it uses the `confirm` dialog.
 The `confirm` dialog is a browser feature and cannot be used on the server.
 Note the `"use client"` pragma at the top of the file, this tells Next.js to render this component on the client.

-We wrap the server action with a client side function, this allows us to use the `confirm` dialog before calling the server action.
+We wrap the server action with a client-side function, this allows us to use the `confirm` dialog before calling the server action.
 We must pass the `formData` to the server action so it can be submitted to the server.
-In this case the client side function is bound to the form action.
+In this case the client-side function is bound to the form action.

-## onSubmit with action
+## onSubmit with Action

 Here is a variation of the previous example that uses the `onSubmit` form event for the JavaScript `confirm` but still uses the server action for the form action: